brauliorex/FirstOfMany/index.md

 ### Things that are important to me
 1. Family
 2. Technology
-3. Faith (yes)
+3. Faith
-4. Optimism (Need to work on this one
+4. Optimism (Need to work on this one)

 ### Here is a funny dog
-look at him
+look at him isn't he terrifying
 ![Image](https://i.ytimg.com/vi/OOFGdRmN70k/maxresdefault.jpg)
 ```